dmlc/xgboost/doc/build.rst

   If you recompiled XGBoost, then you need to reinstall it again to make the new library take effect.

-2. Only set the environment variable ``PYTHONPATH`` to tell python where to find the library.
+2. Only set the environment variable ``PYTHONPATH`` to tell Python where to find the library.
 For example, assume we cloned `xgboost` on the home directory `~`. then we can added the following line in `~/.bashrc`.
    This option is **recommended for developers** who change the code frequently.
 The changes will be immediately reflected once you pulled the code and rebuild the project (no need to call ``setup`` again)